 In on the win — Farm Share CEO Stephen Shelley, lobbyist Jim Naff and the fine folks at Sachs Media.

-Florida Association of Children’s Hospitals — It was a rough year for hospitals, but the Florida Association of Children’s Hospitals once again went to bat for their members.
+Florida Association of Children’s Hospitals — It was a rough year for hospitals, but the Florida Association of Children’s Hospitals once again went to bat for its members.
 The backbone of the state’s pediatric health care system, the Florida Association of Children’s Hospitals fought tooth and nail to secure much-needed allocations for their 15-member hospitals.
 They continually told lawmakers, “don’t cut our capacity to care,” and lawmakers definitely heard their plea.

 In on the win — lobbyist Michael Cusick